Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Colours

-The primary color choices of black and orange were chosen work in harmony the previously designed Bad Arts Entertainment logo.
+* The primary color choices of black and orange were chosen work in harmony the previously designed Bad Arts Entertainment logo.

-The secondary color white was chosen for large blocks of text to provide contrast and increase legiblity.
+* The secondary color white was chosen for large blocks of text to provide contrast and increase legiblity.

 #### Styling

 * Event containers were given a custom image as a background in order to give them the resemblence of a ticket stub.

+* Custom carousel arrows were created using an orange and white color scheme to blend in with the previous chosen colours.

+## Media

-#### Carousel Images
+#### Carousel & Card Images

+* All carousel & Card images were provided by the label

 #### Videos

+#### Icons

+* All icons including social media, accordion plus/minus and product page's back button have all been sourced from [FontAwesome](https://www.fontawesome.com)

 ## Existing Features